adotcoop/adotcoop.github.io/_posts/2021-05-26-asr-defender.md

 All of these rules help to reduce the attack surface of your devices.
 However, you may have software that depends on functionality that would be blocked by these rules.

 The rule _Block process creations originating from PSExec and WMI commands_ looks very desirable - many attacks use psexec for lateral movement or to elevate to privilege levels that standard tools can't manage.
-But turning on this rule will break some functionality that is used by Configuration Manager (SCCM or MEMCM if you prefer).
+But turning on this rule will break some functionality that is used by Configuration Manager.
+Intune appears to be unaffected, but enabling this rule with SCCM is a no-no.

+Another rule that would be good to use if possible is _Block credential stealing from the Windows local security authority subsystem (lsass.exe)_ as this helps defend against tools like mimikatz.
+Turning this on can lead to a lot of events being generated as Microsoft state on the [docs page](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/attack-surface-reduction)

+> In some apps, the code enumerates all running processes and attempts to open them with exhaustive permissions.
+This rule denies the app's process open action and logs the details to the security event log.
+This rule can generate a lot of noise.
+If you have an app that simply enumerates LSASS, but has no real impact in functionality, there is NO need to add it to the exclusion list.
+By itself, this event log entry doesn't necessarily indicate a malicious threat.

-Other rules might impact things in ways you can't foresee.
-Luckily asr supports enabling these rules in several states
+As these examples show, rules that seem to be obvious wins can have unintended consequences.
+Luckily asr supports enabling these rules in several states to help us mitigate any possible side effects

 - Audit
 - Block